-Here’s the deal.
+So, here’s the deal.
 Malicious insiders will send emails to their personal accounts containing sensitive company information.
-A departing sales rep will email himself a list of customer contacts from the company’s CRM.
+Similarly, a departing sales rep will email himself a list of customer contacts from the company’s CRM.
 You know it happens.
 Gurucul Risk Analytics predicts it and stops the actions of this bad actor in his tracks.

-You may believe you’ve already got this covered, yet, likely, not.
+You may believe you’ve already got this covered.
+Yet, likely, not.
 Your existing DLP systems deliver a ton of alerts, mostly false positives, as they can flag all emails going out as anomalous.
-Moving beyond DLP, Gurucul Risk Analytics can sniff through DLP logs and prioritize DLP alerts to focus your attention on problematic emails that are being sent to employee’s personal email addresses, or other suspect addresses (read that as competitors email addresses!).
-This way, you’re not chasing 1000 alerts.
+Moving beyond DLP, Gurucul Risk Analytics can sniff through DLP logs.
+Then, prioritize DLP alerts to focus your attention on problematic emails an employee is sending to their personal email addresses, or other suspect addresses (read that as competitors email addresses!).
+Therefore, you’re not chasing 1000 alerts.
 You’re focusing on and investigating the critical few.

 What are the Benefits of Email Fuzzy Logic?

 The benefits of machine learning are obvious and valuable to any company.
 Detecting and preventing rogue emails, which may also contain sensitive company data, is priceless.
-No tools on existing platforms can block problematic email situations that Gurucul Risk Analytics is able to find.
-With machine learning, we’re moving beyond rules and patterns, and rooting out bad behavior from multiple different angles.
-Insider threats be gone!
+To clarify, no tools on existing platforms can block problematic email situations that Gurucul Risk Analytics is able to find.
+With machine learning, we’re moving beyond rules and patterns.
+Subsequently, we’re rooting out bad behavior from multiple different angles.
+Therefore, Insider threats be gone!

 Gurucul Risk Analytics sifts through millions of behavioral indicators and signal events that create a profile which represents the typical activity of users.
-Where anomalous online activities are detected, Gurucul Risk Analytics can immediately block those problematic outgoing emails from users!
+So, where anomalous online activities are in detection, Gurucul Risk Analytics can immediately block those problematic outgoing emails from users!

 During an actual Proof of Concept performed on a prospective customer’s existing data, Gurucul Risk Analytics detected behavioral actions indicating that an employee was about to hand in his termination notice.
-Powerful machine learning models within Gurucul Risk Analytics, including Email Fuzzy Logic, were able to prevent this employee from taking company data with him and from sending sensitive company data out of the company via email to suspect email addresses.
+Powerful machine learning models within Gurucul Risk Analytics, including Email Fuzzy Logic, were able to prevent this employee from taking company data with him.
+Above all, it prevents the employee from sending sensitive company data out of the company via email to suspect email addresses.